Protospace/spaceport/docs/Logon Tracker Integration.md

 # Logon Tracker Integration

-The Logon Tracker periodically sends a logged on user's username to the portal.
+The Logon Tracker periodically sends a logged on user's username to the portal from various Windows computers around Protospace.

 ## Theory